Online Session Locator

 1. Fun Friday: Assessing the effectiveness of weekly real-world applications in introductory dynamics lectures [view paper]

-Dr. Thomas Golecki (University of Illinois at Urbana - Champaign), Mikayla R Hoyle (University of Illinois at Urbana - Champaign), Melany Denise Opolz (University of Illinois at Urbana - Champaign), Jean-Christophe Raymond-Bertrand (University of Illinois at Urbana - Champaign), Nikhil Chandra Admal (University of Illinois Urbana-Champaign), Wayne L Chang (University of Illinois Urbana-Champaign), Dr. Kellie M Halloran (University of Illinois Urbana-Champaign), Callan Luetkemeyer (University of Illinois at Urbana - Champaign), Dr. Brian Mercer (University of Illinois at Urbana - Champaign), Prof. Matthew West (University of Illinois Urbana-Champaign), and Prof. Mariana Kersh (University of Illinois at Urbana-Champaign)
+Dr. Thomas Golecki (University of Illinois at Urbana - Champaign), Mikayla R Hoyle (University of Illinois at Urbana - Champaign), Melany Denise Opolz (University of Illinois at Urbana - Champaign), Jean-Christophe Raymond-Bertrand (University of Illinois at Urbana - Champaign), Nikhil Chandra Admal (University of Illinois Urbana-Champaign), Wayne L Chang (University of Illinois at Urbana - Champaign), Dr. Kellie M Halloran (University of Illinois Urbana-Champaign), Callan Luetkemeyer (University of Illinois at Urbana - Champaign), Dr. Brian Mercer (University of Illinois at Urbana - Champaign), Prof. Matthew West (University of Illinois at Urbana - Champaign), and Prof. Mariana Kersh (University of Illinois at Urbana-Champaign)

 2. Innovative Learning in Engineering Dynamics: The Impact of Simulation-Based projects [view paper]